TU-Delft-DCC/TU-Delft-DCC.github.io/docs/infrastructure/VPS_SSH.md

 - Note that the app may ask you to convert your existing key to a Putty format (for example "Do you want to convert OpenSSH private key to PuTTY format?").
 Click "OK" then make sure you select the new PuTTY file (e.g., `C:..../<username>/.ssh/id_ed25519.ppk`)

 6. Save the setting and click "Login", using your NetID password to authenticate.)

+### Using WinSCP with sudo rights

+If you have sudo rights on the webserver you can use this via WinSCP as follows:
+1. Once agin go to the "Advanced..." window to the "SFTP" page under heading "Environment"
+2. In field "SFTP server" enter the following: `sudo /usr/lib/openssh/sftp-server`
+3. Save the changes
+4. Use with caution!

+Note that the path to `sftp-server` may be different but can be easily checked and arranged.
+This will not work if you change the setting and continue to use an open session.